How Is Interest Charged On My Credit Card?

 If you’ve read the fine print on our credit card comparison table, you’ll notice that the interest charges differ depending on your payment behaviour.
 This is because Bank Negara Malaysia has introduced a tiered structure to promote good financial discipline.

-● Maximum of 15% per year – if you promptly make minimum payment for 12 consecutive months
+• Not more than 15% per year – when you make minimum payment for 12 consecutive months on time

 If you’re a new customer with the bank, which tier would you fall under?